nayms/contracts-v2/README.md

 * `Market (IMarket.sol)` - Interface for interacting with [our MakerOTC matching market](https://github.com/nayms/maker-otc).
 We have a single global instance for our platform.
 * `Policy (IPolicyImpl.sol)` - Interface for interacting with policies.
 * `Proxy (Proxy.sol)` - Interface for interacting with all upgradeable contracts (policies, entities, etc).
-* `Settings (ISettingsImpl.sol)` - Interface for global settings.
+* `Settings (ISettings.sol)` - Interface for global settings.
 We have a single global settings instance for our platform.

 We automatically deploy the first `Entity` via the `EntityDeployer`.
 This is the _Nayms company entity_ and its address can be obtained via `Settings.getNaymsEntity()` as well as by calling `EntityDeployer.getEntity(0)`.